SahilAmbardar/sql-docs/docs/integration-services/control-flow/for-loop-container.md

 # For Loop Container
   The For Loop container defines a repeating control flow in a package.
 The loop implementation is similar to the **For** looping structure in programming languages.
 In each repeat of the loop, the For Loop container evaluates an expression and repeats its workflow until the expression evaluates to **False**.

- The For Loop container usesthe following elements to define the loop:
+ The For Loop container uses the following elements to define the loop:

 -   An optional initialization expression that assigns values to the loop counters.